 - The dissipation of micro managerial tendencies prevents toxic work cultures from developing.
 As a result, turnover rates decrease.

-- Business owners attract top-tier talent since unlimited PTO is an employee benefit most high-performing, ideal team players want.
+- Executives attract top-tier talent since unlimited PTO is an employee perk most high-performing, ideal team players want.

 - Employees don’t waste time doing administrative tasks like tracking and managing vacation days and sick days.
 They can focus on doing work that matters instead.